Hndling

 Most collectors will buy certificates remotely and receive them through the mail.
 Items purchased from major auction houses and professional dealers will be packaged appropriately.
 Nonetheless, open packages with care.

-Opening packages received from eBay sellers requires more care because packaging is so unpredictable.
+Packages received from eBay sellers requires more care because packaging is so unpredictable.
 As a rule, eBay sellers over-package.
-I've received items that looked like they could have survived delivery to the front lines of a tortured, rain-soaked battlefield.
+I've received items that looked like they could have survived delivery to the front lines of a rain-soaked battlefield.
 Some packages have taken over five minutes to open.
 That's crazy!

 Padded bubble envelopes

 Well-meaning eBay sellers often send certificates inside padded bubble envelopes.
-That seems Innocent enough until a collector removes a certificate from its envelope to find it embossed with impressions from polyethylene bubbles.
-Bubble envelopes are liabilities in the scripophily hobby and should be rigorously avoided.
-If you're buying from eBay, ALWAYS send messages telling sellers NOT to send certificates in bubble envelopes.
+That seems Innocent.
+But too collectors remove certificate from bubble envelopes and find them embossed with impressions from polyethylene bubbles.
+Bubble envelopes are liabilities in the scripophily hobby.
+Bubble envelopes should be rigorously avoided.
+When buying from eBay, ALWAYS send messages telling sellers NOT to send certificates in bubble envelopes.

 Taped poly bags

-Another trick used by eBay sellers is packaging certificates in poly bags and sealing those bags with tape.
-Yes, there is a certain protective logic.
+eBay sellers also like to send certificates in poly bags and they like to seal those bags with tape.
+I know it is a protective logic.
 Poly bags are good in case it is raining when packages get delivered.
 But why tape them?
 Are certificates going to miraculously escape poly bags during transit?

 I warn against tape because It is really easy to get tape stuck to certificates during extraction.
-Consequently, I advise collectors to NOT try to save poly bags.
+Consequently, I advise collectors: do NOT try to save poly bags!
 Simply cut certificates out of bags and discard.
 Is it worth rescuing a poly bag rescue only to damage a valuable certificate?